 EDUCATE INSIGHT Grades 6-8

 EDUCATE INSIGHT for Grades 6-8 measures the critical thinking habits of mind and critical thinking skills that are nurtured and strengthened in children learning at grade levels 6-8.
-The assessments in the EDUCATE INSIGHT K-12 series is the instrument of choice for developmental assessment of individual students because they enable teachers and parents to identify areas of strength and areas for additional growth.
+The assessments in the EDUCATE INSIGHT K-12 series are the instruments of choice for developmental assessment of individual students because they enable teachers and parents to identify areas of strength and areas for additional growth.
 Group reports by grade level, school site, or district provide data useful for curriculum development and project evaluation purposes.
 These assessments are used by teachers, program development offices, private and public schools and school districts, governmental agencies, home school organizations, K-12 education consultants, and researchers.

 Population: EDUCATE INSIGHT for Grades 6-8 is calibrated for children (regardless of their chronological age) who are learning at grade levels 6 through 8.